isaac-amaya/isaac-amaya/README.md

 ###

-<h1 align="center">Welcome, I'm Isaac and this is my GitHub space!</h1>

-###

 <h3 align="left">👨‍💻   About Me</h3>

 ###

 <p align="left">I’m currently pursuing a degree in Computer Science at Arizona State University, with a minor in Business.
 I’m developing my skills in programming and finance, with a growing interest in quantitative analysis and data-driven tools in financial markets.</p>

 ###